apathetic-tools/snippets/docs/astro-starlight/icons-by-category/README.md

 This [snippet](https://github.com/apathetic-tools/snippets) *(but not the icons)* was created by 😐 [Apathetic Tools](https://github.com/apathetic-tools) · [MIT License](../../../../LICENSE).

+> [!IMPORTANT]
-> ⚠️ **Note:** Many icons are trademarked or strongly tied to a specific brand, product, or technology.
+> Many icons are trademarked or strongly tied to a specific brand, product, or technology.
 Only use them when representing their intended meaning.

 ## 💡Why categorize them?
 What are the alternatives?